 Common Types of Swimming Pool Dangers

 As stated above, property owners have a duty to properly maintain and supervise their swimming areas.
-There may also be a duty to warn of certain dangers associated with the swimming pool.
-Failure to maintain safe conditions may mean that they can be held responsible for injuries that occur as a result.
-The following sections provide examples of each of these duties and dangers associated with swimming pools.
+There may also be a duty to warn of certain dangers associated with the pool.
+Failure to maintain safe conditions may mean that pool owners can be held responsible for injuries that result.
+The following sections provide examples of each of these duties and dangers associated with pools.

-Failure to Maintain: Swimming pool owners should inspect their property on a regular basis, maintain their pool, and address any dangerous conditions.
+Failure to Maintain: Swimming pool owners should inspect their property regularly to maintain the pool and address any dangerous conditions that arise.
 One aspect of maintenance is keeping the water sanitary.
-They should clean the filter and treat the water with chemicals to ensure that swimmers will not become sick from recreational water illnesses.
+Owners should clean the filter and treat the water with chemicals to ensure that swimmers will not become sick from recreational water illnesses.
 Pool chemicals should be stored out of the reach of children.
 Maintenance also includes recognizing and fixing dangerous conditions such as broken handrails, cluttered walkways, uneven stairs, tangled ropes or broken pool accessories.